Innovating a new era

 The drivetrain consists out of a few parts.
 The most important parts are of course the electric motors.
 Two Yasa P400’s give the car a peak power of 320 kW.
 This power will be transferred through a gearbox, which is designed and integrated by one of our team members.
 This gearbox has a gear ratio of 1:4.6, weighing only 6 kilograms!

 This design of the drivetrain will accelerate the car from 0-100 km/h in under 4 seconds.

 The suspension is the connection between the track, wheels and the rest of the car.
 It not only has to counter the loads of bumps and corners, but also absorb the impact of these loads.

-The suspension basically consists of 5 parts: wheel + rim + brakes, hubs, upright, A-arms and pushrod + dampers.
-The wheel hub is one of the parts making the bearing connection between the rotating wheel and the A-arms.
+The suspension consists of 5 main subsystems: the wheel, rim and brakes; hubs; uprights; and A-arms, push-rods and dampers.
+The wheel hub is one of the parts that makes the bearing connection between the rotating wheel and the A-arms.
 The upright is the other part of the bearing connection.
-The A-arms transfer all the horizontal forces to the car and the pushrod is the connection between the upright and the damper, which transfers the vertical loads.
+The A-arms transfer all the horizontal forces to the car and the push-rod is the connection between the upright and the damper, which transfers the vertical loads.